ayush-rathore-robomq/promql-lint/README.md

-# kube-autoscaler
+# promql-lint
-This is a (currently) experimental project which will help you apply node autoscaling on your Kubernetes Cluster
+This is a (currently) experimental project which will help you align your PromQL queries, for which there is no online solution when i am writing this